Make yourself valuable to employers

 According to the Bureau of Labor Statistics, jobs in information technology occupations are projected to grow 13 percent from 2016 to 2026, with a “greater emphasis on cloud computing, the collection, and storage of big data, and information security.”

 You can begin your career in IT with either an associate or bachelor’s degree.
 Here is a small sample of the types of careers you can pursue with a degree in IT.

 IT degrees right here in Mississippi

 According to EducationNews.org, there are currently 19 accredited information technology schools in Mississippi.
 See if yours is on the list.

 Complete your IT degree

 If you started school but never completed your degree, there’s never been a better time.
 Complete 2 Compete is a Mississippi program established to help people like you go back to earn the degree you’ve always wanted.
 With the assistance of a personal C2C coach, you can identify the fastest pathway to completing your degree, navigate the process, and be on your way to achieving your goals.
-There’s even a grant to provide financial assistance.
+Eligible C2C program participants can even receive the renewable C2C Grant to help cover the cost of tuition and related expenses.
+This grant provides $1,000 each qualifying semester for educational expenses and is only available for C2C returning adult students.
 Click here to see if you’re eligible for this valuable program.